Angelos Basinas

-Angelos Basinas (Άγγελος Μπασινάς /el/, born 3 January 1976) is a Greek former professional footballer who played as a defensive midfielder.
+Angelos Basinas (Άγγελος Μπασινάς, /el/; born 3 January 1976) is a Greek former professional footballer who played as a defensive midfielder.
 He could also operate as a central midfielder and a centre back.
+He is the current sporting director of Super League 1 club Iraklis.

 He is best remembered for his key role in the Greece national team that won the 2004 European Championship.
 He provided the corner kick through which Angelos Charisteas scored the winning goal in the final against Portugal.

 Club career

 Panathinaikos

-Basinas started his career with Greek side Panathinaikos, during his time at Panathinaikos he won both the league and the Greek Cup in 2004.
+Basinas started his career with Greek side Panathinaikos, during his time at Panathinaikos he won both the league and the Greek Football Cup in 2004.